LindsaySummers/Assessment/README.md

 ### ★ Add Both for Total Recipients
 >***=G457+H457***
->DL Gradeuate or (plus) DLGrad Plus loans
+>DL Graduate or (plus) DLGrad Plus loans
 >I then inserted another column to add both of the previously mentioned recipients for each school.
 >
 >**NOTE:** I added because "OR" means either could work to accomplish the task.
 For example, if I rolled a die and I win the game if I roll a 3 OR 5.
-Then you would ADD the probabilites together...
+Then you would ADD the probabilities together...
 Or think about a Venn Diagram: BOTH of the overlapping circles would be shaded in.

 ### ★ Rutgers "Wins"!
->5488 (DL Gradeuate Loans) + 1374 (DLGrad Plus Loans)
+>5488 (DL Graduate Loans) + 1374 (DLGrad Plus Loans)
 >=6,862

 ![Divider]